tgasser/OSCAR/MANUAL.md

 ## Drivers, variables and parameters names and units

 Here we provide the correspondence between the notations used in the description paper and the names used in the model’s code, as well as the (implicit) units used in the model.
 In some cases there is no direct correspondence, because of the way the model is actually coded.
 Names should remain self-explanatory.
-Colored variables are new, and their notation may change.

 ### Drivers